Negative SEO (aka “Google Bowling”) was once a huge threat to websites and webmasters.

-When sites of a high PageRank with authority link to your site, you want to keep them.
+When high authority sites link to your site, you want to keep those links.
 Spammers often look for ways to get these links removed.
 They can contact the owner of the site where you are linked and even request that it be removed.
 To prevent this, you need to communicate from your site’s email address instead of using Yahoo or Gmail.
 You also should track your best backlinks.
 You can do this with any of the monitoring tools mentioned above.

 Duplicate content can kill SEO faster than a mosquito bite in summer.
 It’s a typical technique of negative SEO practitioners.
 One tool that can help is Copyscape.com.
 You just add your site or look up your articles in Copyscape to see if your content is located anywhere else on the web.
 If it is, you can have it quickly removed by contacting the website owner or reporting it to Google.

 If your website doesn’t load very quickly but it used to load just fine, you might be getting thousands of requests per second by a spammer.
-If you don’t stop this, the spam can actually bring down your server and make your hosting company very upset with you.
+If you don’t stop this, the spam can actually bring down your server and further slow your site speed and make your hosting company very upset with you.
 Pingdom offers a great tool to help you improve site performance.
 You can also use Google’s PageSpeed checker to figure out what’s going on with a slow loading site.

 You should always be professional whenever you talk to marketers or fellow competitors.
 You don’t want to give people any reason.
 Spammers do what they do for a variety of reasons, but many of them just pick a reason for a reason or to outrank competition that they don’t like.
 While you don’t want to seek out friendships either with these negative SEOs, you also don’t want to invoke their wrath.